Akascape/CTkDesigner-Support/README.md

 # CTkDesigner-Support
 **Support page for CTkDesigner**

-Here you can report any issues of CTkDesigner, ask for features, qna, post templates etc.
+Here you can get the trial version, or report any issues of CTkDesigner, ask for features, qna, post templates etc.

 # What is CTkDesigner?